vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step7.md

-# Add an API endpoint and watch your Pipeline and Flux do its magic
+# Add a new API endpoint and watch your Pipeline and Flux do its magic

 In this step, you will add an API endpoint to the Node app and watch GitLab build a new Docker image and publish it to your repository.
 After which, you can see Flux update your deployment using the new image.
 Continue below to configure this and understand what Flux is doing.

 ## 1. Add API endpoint

-In the `workdir/app/server.js` add the following code below the `listUsers` function
+Using the UI editor, in the `workdir/app/server.js` add the following code below the `listUsers` function

 ```javascript
 app.get('/:id', function (req, res) {